-There is one glass fiber facility in the region with a significant visibility impact on a Class I area in MANE-VU.
-Recent controls installed at this plant are likely to satisfy BART requirements.
+There is one glass fiber source in the region with a significant visibility impact on a Class I area in MANE-VU.
+Recent conversion from air/natural gas firing to oxygen/natural firing in 2000 has led to to an 85% reduction from the previous configuration which adequately satisfies BART.